Ancient Art Midwifery® FAQs

 In general, you need an apprenticeship with a practicing home birth midwife, a comprehensive academic study program, and any additional classroom or workshop experience you can get.

-At AAMI we set you up for success all along the way with online academic education, optional in-person skills labs, phone and video modules, and an online community to support your very best education.
+At Ancient Art Midwifery® we set you up for success all along the way with online academic education, optional in-person skills labs, phone and video modules, and an online community to support your very best education.

 The course is difficult in that there is a lot of work to do.
 However, it can be accomplished by any student with desire and dedication.

-You will be required to take both a CPR and Neonatal Resuscitation course and to take a proctored test, the MSAT (which may or may not be in your home).
-A college level Anatomy & Physiology course is one option (not a requirement) in Section 3.
-You may satisfy that requirement by studying at home and taking a proficiency exam at a local college.
+You will be required to take both a CPR and Neonatal Resuscitation course.
+There are some outside classes included as options to complete the assignments in Section 3 but we also provide options that do not require outside class participation.
 Workshop and conference attendance is recommended, but not required.
 We highly recommend attendance at our Midwifery Skills Labs.

 Zero interest payment plans and accept Paypal as a service to our students.